 It is also used for detecting glucose in urine as a presumptive test of diabetes mellitus.

 It was discovered by American Chemist/Biochemist Stanley Rossiter Benedict.

 Objectives of Benedict’s Test

-- To determine the presence or absence of reducing sugar in the solution.
+- To detect the presence of reducing sugar in the sample solution

-- To determine the glucose concentration in the solution quantitatively.
+- To estimate the concentration of reducing sugar in the sample solution

 Principle of Benedict’s Test